oreqizer/rust-notes/08_structs.md

 ## Associated functions

-Associated funcitons are defined in an `impl` block and don't use the `self` parameter.
+Associated functions are defined in an `impl` block and don't use the `self` parameter.
 They are accessed on the structure name using `::`:

 ```rust